You’re deeply frustrated with your situation. Despite all the hype, you can’t seem to get any matches on Bumble.

 And if you have more than one person in your photo, you’re forcing her to play a guessing game.
 Rather than waste precious time and effort, she’ll swipe you left.

-After all, there’s billions of other bachelors for her to find.
+After all, there are billions of other bachelors for her to find.

 It’s not only other people that force her brain neurons to fire excessively, but noisy backgrounds too.